 If you’re holding a NYE bash, ask your kids’ friends to come wearing a wig or hat of their choice!
 If it’s just your family at home this year, make a trip to the party store to pick out a wig for the big event!
-The Mini crowd will love taking on a new look for the night.
+Kids will love taking on a new look for the night.

 9. Make a Custom Countdown

-Blow up several balloons with the hours left until the new year written on them (IE. 5 Hours to Go, 4 Hours to Go) and let your kids take turns popping them as each hour passes.
+Blow up several balloons with the hours left until the new year written on them (IE. Five Hours to Go, Four Hours to Go) and let your kids take turns popping them as each hour passes.